j-andrews7/Pipelines/Documentation/ROSE_SE_Pipeline.md

   - This should be available on the CHPC cluster.
 - [Python3](https://www.python.org/downloads/)
   - Use an [anaconda environment](http://mgt2.chpc.wustl.edu/wiki119/index.php/Python#Anaconda_Python) if on the CHPC cluster (also useful for running various versions of python locally).
+  - Probably a small number of packages as well. `pip install` is your friend.
 - [bedtools](http://bedtools.readthedocs.org/en/latest/)
   - Also available on the CHPC cluster.